kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 gcloud compute firewall-rules list --filter="name~gke-$CLUSTER_NAME-[0-9a-z]*"  --format="value(targetTags[0])"
 ```

-In the Gloogle Console, you can find the resource at **VPC Network -> Firewall**.
+In the Google Console, you can find the resource at **VPC Network -> Firewall**.
 You can filter by the name.

 ![LB Firewall]({{% versioned_link_path fromRoot="/img/gcp-lb-firewall.png" %}})